 Our annual tax rate is determined based on our income and the jurisdictions where it is earned, statutory tax rates, and the tax impacts of items treated differently for tax purposes than for financial reporting purposes.
 Also inherent in determining our annual tax rate are judgments and assumptions regarding the recoverability of certain deferred tax balances, and our ability to uphold certain tax positions.
 We are subject to complex tax laws, in the U.S. and numerous foreign jurisdictions, and the manner in which they apply can be open to interpretation.
-Realization of deferred tax assets is dependent upon generating sufficient taxable income in the appropriate jurisdiction in future periods, which involves business plans, planning opportunities, and expectations about future out onucle effective tax rate at each interim period based on the facts and circumstances available at that time, while the actual effective tax rate is calculated at year-end.
-See Note 1, "Description of Business and Significant Accounting Policies - Significant Accounting Policies, §Income Taxes" and Note 8, "Income Taxes," of the Notes for further discussion of our income tax policy and our tax valuation allowance, respectively.
+Realization of deferred tax assets is dependent upon generating sufficient taxable income in the appropriate jurisdiction in future periods, which involves business plans, planning opportunities, and expectations about future outcomes.
+Our assessment relies on estimates and assumptions, and may involve a series of complex judgments about future events.
+We use an estimate of our annual effective tax rate at each interim period based on the facts and circumstances available at that time, while the actual effective tax rate is calculated at year-end.
+See Note 1, "Description of Business and Significant Accounting Policies - Significant Accounting Policies, §Income Taxes," of the Notes for further discussion of our income tax policy and our tax valuation allowance, respectively.